 Seton Hall University was founded in 1856 by Bishop James Roosevelt Bayley, the first bishop of Newark, who named it after his aunt, Elizabeth Ann Seton, a pioneer in Catholic education and the first American-born saint.
 The University is the oldest diocesan university in the United States.

 Seton Hall is located primarily on three campuses.
-The main campus in the suburban village of South Orange, New Jersey, houses the College of Arts and Sciences, the College of Education and Human Services, the School of Diplomacy and International Relations, the Stillman School of Business, the College of Communication and the Arts, and the Immaculate Conception Seminary School of Theology.
+The main campus in the suburban village of South Orange, New Jersey, houses the College of Arts and Sciences, the College of Human Development, Culture and Media, the School of Diplomacy and International Relations, the Stillman School of Business, and the Immaculate Conception Seminary School of Theology.
 The Interprofessional Health Sciences campus, located in the towns of Clifton and Nutley, NJ, is home to the College of Nursing and the School of Health and Medical Sciences.
-Seton Hall’s ninth School, the School of Law, is located in Newark, New Jersey.
-The Division of Continuing Education and Professional Studies is located on the South Orange campus.”
+Seton Hall’s eighth School, the School of Law, is located in Newark, New Jersey.
+The Division of Continuing Education and Professional Studies is located on the South Orange campus.

 Seton Hall University is founded on and defines itself and its academics, student life and community programs on a Christian understanding of the nature of the world and the human person.
 With a tradition of quality education based on Christian values, the University takes pride in its concern for the intellectual, ethical and spiritual development of its undergraduate and graduate students.

 Religious beliefs and values are taken seriously at Seton Hall.
 The University emphasizes the importance of religious and ethical concerns to all areas of human inquiry.
 With Roman Catholic teaching and tradition as a life-enhancing and enabling vision, the University calls on its students to explore and appreciate all that is the best and most humane in the world.